slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### How to communicate?

 <!--
+> *'Always say less than necessary.' -- Kevin Kelly*
+> *'People can’t remember more than 3 points from a speech.' -- Kevin Kelly*

+- (kk) Rule of 3 in conversation.
+To get to the real reason, ask a person to go deeper than what they just said.
+Then again, and once more.
+The third time’s answer is close to the truth.
+- (kk) Don’t be afraid to ask a question that may sound stupid because 99% of the time everyone else is thinking of the same question and is too embarrassed to ask it.
 - be autentic offer good energy, be human, build rapport, listen, humbleness, genuine appreciation.
 How to make a good first impression: putting your best foot forward actually reveals the real you.

 Keep a journal and write about what you’re looking forward to and excited about in life.
 That’ll keep ideas on the tip of your tongue, ready to discuss.
 It’s okay to write the same thing over and over each day.
 The point is to move what’s exciting you to the top of your mental list so you’re ready to go if an opportunity presents.